yungnoot/MECH0073-Aerosol-Extraction-System-Handover-Package/README.md

 The design is underpinned by Euler–Lagrange CFD simulations in OpenFOAM, validated against a reduced-scale experimental rig using  shadowgraphy, and realised as a physical prototype compatible with Agfa printers.

 This repository serves as the central handover package for prototype evaluation and future project continuation.
+The repository for the simulations and custom OpenFOAM solver can be found in https://github.com/Nolanlau/KinematicDualParcelCloud.

 ## What's in this repo
 - `CAD/` — Assembly and part drawings for the experimental rig and extractor prototype